LIFE STORY

 The result was great damage to the economy during the Hashimoto period where he had much policy power as party general secretary.

-Sadly his pro-China background left him vulnerable to vicious rightwing attacks, including an arson attack on his Yamagata rural family home which was burned to the ground by a rightist in 2006 after he argued forcefully for an end to Yasukuni Shrine visits by then Prime Minister Junichiro Koizumi.
+Sadly his pro-China background left him vulnerable to vicious rightwing attacks, including an arson attack on his Yamagata rural family home which was burned to the ground by a rightist in 2006 after he argued forcefully for an end to Yasukuni Shrine visits by the then Prime Minister Junichiro Koizumi.

 His early death seemed not greatly to be noticed, which was a pity since he had a good understanding of China – something usually lacking in Japanese conservative politics